dmulyalin/ttp/docs/source/Writing templates/index.rst

             }
         ]
     ]

+.. warning:: TTP match variables names used as regular expressions group names, hence they must be valid Python identifiers.

 Above process is very similar to writing `Jinja2 <https://palletsprojects.com/p/jinja/>`_ templates but in reverse direction - we have text and we need to transform it into structured data, as opposed to having structured data, that needs to be rendered with Jinja2 template to produce text.